altair-viz/altair_saver/README.md

 ```
 Saving as ``vg.json`` and as ``html`` requires no additional setup.

-To save charts in other formats requires several dependencies beyond the Python stack
+To save charts in other formats requires additional setup: you can use either a Selenium-based
-to be properly configured.
+stack or a NodeJS-based stack.

 ### Selenium
 The *selenium* backend can save charts to ``.vg.json``, ``.png``, or ``.svg``.